 So Which Insurance Strategy is better – Medicare Advantage or Medicare Supplemental?

 For most persons, there isn’t necessarily a right or wrong answer, so mostly it comes down to your feelings towards what role you want health insurance to play in your life.
 Do you want to save maybe $2,000 in annualized insurance premium payments and live with reasonable medical copays….or would you rather pay for the insurance and get rid of most of the medical costs?

 - Medicare Advantage can work if this is you: “ I’d rather save maybe $2,000+ per year in insurance premiums (by not using Medicare Supplemental).
 I’ve studied the Medicare Advantage plan co-pays, the plan’s physician/hospital network, and I can live with them.
 I also want to take advantage of some dental coverage, eyeglass coverage, OTC supplies at no cost, and use no-cost gym/YMCA benefits.”
 If you feel this way, then Medicare Advantage can offer great coverage.

-At Penn Health Insurance Solutions…we have had this conversation several thousand times these past fourteen years, and we will be happy to have it with you!
+At Penn Health Insurance Solutions…we have had this conversation several thousand times these past sixteen years, and we will be happy to have it with you!

 “John helped me change Medicare plans so that I am saving money.”